SRD-Archive/srd-archive/Heroic Cairn 2E/Rook - Heroic Cairn 2E.md

 Damage that reduces a target's HP below zero is subtracted from their STR by the amount of damage remaining.
-The target must then immediately make a STR save to avoid taking Critical Damage, using their new STR score.
+The target must then immediately make a STR save to avoid taking **Critical Damage**, using their new STR score.
 On a success, the target is still in the fight (albeit with a lower STR score) and must continue to make critical damage saves when incurring damage.

 Any PC that suffers Critical Damage cannot do anything but crawl